-The net proceeds to us from the sale of 14,615,385 of our common shares are estimated to be approximately \$ million, after deducting underwriting commissions and estimated offering expenses payable by us.
-Such commissions and expenses will be paid out of our general funds.
+The net proceeds to us from the sale of 14,615,385 of our common shares are estimated to be approximately \$439 million, after deducting the underwriting commission and estimated offering expenses payable by us.
+Such commission and expenses will be paid out of our general funds.
 We will not receive any of the proceeds from the sale of common shares by Woodbridge.